November 03, 2020 3 min read

-For any who have suffered through a sleepless night due to excess stomach acid or indigestion, an acidic stomach can be a great cause of pain, distress, and discomfort.
+For any who have suffered through a sleepless night due to unbalanced stomach acid, you realize it can be a significant cause of discomfort.
 Next time, before reaching for potentially harmful antacids, consider eating foods that decrease stomach acids.
 A change in diet may ease that which ails you!

 Indigestion and an acidic stomach are probable signs that your body is too acidic.
 Taking antacids can actually weaken your stomach’s ability to produce natural secretions to decrease stomach acids.
 Some factors that can contribute to an acidic stomach include: